-7. Turn the heat to medium and add grated Castello® Aged Havarti.
+7. Turn the heat to medium and add grated Castello® Havarti Creamy.
 Stir until the Havarti has melted but make sure it is slightly wet as it will thicken in the oven.

 8. Drain the Cavatappi pasta and add to the cheese sauce along with the lobster meat.
 Season with salt, pepper, lemon zest, lemon thyme and parsley.

 9. Pour the lobster mac and cheese into a coated baking dish, sprinkle with fresh breadcrumbs and some finely chopped lemon thyme.